spakin/gosp/docs/configure.md

 most pages can import only the `time`, `fmt`, `html`, and `strings` packages.
 Pages served from beneath the `/home/trusted` directory, however, can additionally import the `os` package.
 (Without the `+`, pages beneath `/home/trusted` would be able to import *only* the `os` package.)

 **`GospGoPath`** sets the `GOPATH` variable as specified during page compilation.
 It can be useful for pointing to a library of common routines (e.g., for typesetting page headers or footers) and for exposing to Go code individual "safe" functions taken from "dangerous" packages.

+**`GospMaxTop`** limits the number of top-level blocks of Go code (function/method declarations, `import` blocks, etc.) allowed per page.
+The thinking is that if an attacker somehow managed to inject code on a page, this would limit the harm that could be caused.

 **`GospMaxIdleTime`** provides an automatic cleanup mechanism.
 To avoid leaving one Go Server Page process running indefinitely per Web page, these processes can exit automatically after `GospMaxIdleTime` of no usage.
 The only downside is the (reasonably low) cost of a process launch the next time the page is accessed after a long period of no accesses.
 Times are specified as a number followed by a suffix of `s` for seconds, `m` for minutes, or `h` for hours.  `GospMaxIdleTime` should not be set too small or a process could self-terminate before sending back the page's contents.
 A few minutes (say, `5m`) is a good value for `GospMaxIdleTime`.